 - Install and configure the Tru64 UNIX operating system. - Use the setld command to install the TruCluster software kit.
 If the TruCluster software kit is not loaded before the patch operation, patches for TruCluster software will not be loaded. - 3.
-Patch the system.
+Patch the system. - Use the clu_create command to create the single-member cluster.

-4. Use the clu_create command to create the single-member cluster. ------------------------------- -------------------------------------- remove patches installed during step 3.
+Note Once you have completed step 4 and created your cluster, do not remove patches installed during step 3.
 To do so may cause your system to become unusable if dupatch replaces certain patched files with ones that are not cluster enabled.
-If you have identified patches that you want to remove, contact your Compag service representative to find out if you can do so safely.
+If you have identified patches that you want to remove, contact your Compaq service representative to find out if you can do so safely.